- 30 Nov 2021

 This section provides some troubleshooting tips, related to the Throttling Analyser.
 It consists of the following articles:

-Make Sure BizTalk360 Monitoring Service Is Running Without Any Errors BizTalk360 monitoring service is responsible for collecting the BizTalk host throttling performance counter(s) values.
-So, health of the monitoring service is very critical for collecting the data.
-You can verify the health of the monitoring service by navigating to Settings > BizTalk360 Health > Monitoring Service Status.
+Make sure BizTalk360 Analytics Service is running without any errors - The BizTalk360 Analytics Service is responsible for collecting the BizTalk host throttling performance counter(s) values.
+So, the health of the Analytics Service is very critical for collecting the data.
+You can verify the health of that service by navigating to Settings -> BizTalk360 Health -> Manage Services -> Analytics Service.

-Make Sure BizTalk360 Monitoring Service, Account Has Administrator Rights On All The Machines In The Configured BizTalk Environments In order to collect performance data from a remote machine, the account should have administrator rights on the machine.
-There are other fine grained options, but BizTalk360 only supports having administrator rights on all the configured servers.
+Make sure that the BizTalk360 Analytics Service account has Administrator Rights on all the BizTalk machines in the configured BizTalk environments - In order to collect performance data from a remote machine, the account should have administrator rights on the machine.
+There are other fine-grained options, but BizTalk360 only supports having administrator rights on all the configured servers.

-You May Need To Restart The Monitoring Service When you restart the host instances, you may also need to restart the BizTalk360 monitoring service.
-There is a known challenge as explained here - http://support.microsoft.com/kb/922775.
-Perfmon (in our case it's BizTalk360 monitoring service) does not detect when a managed program restarts on the remote computer.
+You may need to restart the Analytics Service - When you restart the host instances, you may also need to restart the BizTalk360 Analytics service.
+Perfmon (in our case it's BizTalk360 Analytics service) does not detect when a managed program restarts on the remote computer.
 This issue occurs because the Remote Registry service runs under the Local Service account.
 The Local Service account is not a member of the Performance Monitor Users group or of the Performance Log Users group.
 Therefore, the Local Service account does not have access to the CLR performance counter IPC block.
 Nevertheless, you can monitor CLR performance counters because the Remote Registry service impersonates the user who initiated the monitoring.

 This error can happen in any of the BizTalk360 sections where Performance Counters are used and there is some problem with them.